James Stannage

-James Stannage (born 22 February 1950) is an English late night talk show radio host.
+James Stannage (born Charles James M. Stannage) is an English late night talk show radio host.
 He presented The Late Night James Stannage Talk Show on Manchester's Key 103 until being dismissed in June 2005 after numerous warnings and a history of run-ins with regulator OFCOM.
 He now hosts an online radio show.

 Early career

 Stannage originally started out as an amateur actor and secondary school teacher.

 Radio career

 He first worked for Piccadilly Radio in the mid-1970s, presenting his own late-night phone-in show.
 Occasional guests on the show were Mike Harding and Jasper Carrott.
 He was renowned for his abrasive and aggressive style even then, so much so that the Bishop of Salford publicly condemned him as a bad influence.

 After leaving Piccadilly Radio, he went on to work for other local radio stations such as TFM Radio during the 1980s before returning to Piccadilly 1152 in 1989.
 In the early days of his second stint at Piccadilly, his style was mellower than it had been before, but as time wore on became increasingly aggressive again and insulting comments to callers were stoked up as well.